We recycle for you

 Skips are ideal for:

-• Branches, hedge trimmings, and leaves: Perfect after pruning or a seasonal tidy-up.
+• Branches, hedge trimmings, and leaves: Great after pruning, hedge cutting, or a seasonal tidy-up.

-• Soil and turf: Great if you’re digging new borders or reshaping the garden.
+• Soil and turf: Useful if you’re digging borders, removing grass, or reshaping the garden.

-• Old garden furniture or fencing: Bulky items that can’t be composted are no problem in a skip.
+• Old garden furniture or fencing: A good option for bulky outdoor waste that can’t go in a garden bin.

 CJ Restall - Wheeldon Group